Early Completion Intern Option For Multiple and Single Subject Teaching Credentials

 5. Completion of a course (two semester units or three quarter units) in the provisions and principles of the U.S. Constitution, or passage of an examination in the subject given by a regionally-accredited college, or university.

-7. Fingerprint processing by Live Scan (form 41-LS), if not previously completed for the Commission.
+6. Fingerprint processing by Live Scan (form 41-LS), if not previously completed for the Commission.

-Requirements for the Preliminary Multiple or Single Subject Teaching Credential
+Remaining Requirements for the Preliminary Multiple or Single Subject Teaching Credential

 Individuals must satisfy all of the following requirements:[1]

-1. Complete requirements 1 through 7, listed above.
+1. Complete requirements listed above.

-3. Pass the Reading Instruction Competence Assessment (RICA).
+2. Pass the Reading Instruction Competence Assessment (RICA).
 RICA is a requirement for Multiple Subjects Credential candidates only.
 For more information, visit the RICA website.

-4. Complete foundational computer technology course work that includes general and specialized skills in the use of computers in educational settings.
+3. Complete foundational computer technology course work that includes general and specialized skills in the use of computers in educational settings.

-5. Recommendation from Commission-approved intern program sponsor using the CTC online system.
+4. Recommendation from Commission-approved intern program sponsor using the CTC online system.

 Note [1]: The employer may require additional instruction deemed necessary for the preparation of the candidate.